Standards Of Practice

 to enter the food chain until assigned withdrawal times

 have been met.
-AMDUCA regulations outlined the ELDU
+AMDUCA regulations outline the ELDU

 record requirements.
 As previously noted, these include: